person12-max/assignment-08/Assignment-08-main/part1/README.md

 1. In which file does the the process table exist? proc.c
 2. What is the struct name of the process table? ptable
-3. When there is a context switch from one process to another, where are the values of the registers of the old process saved? *your answer here*
+3. When there is a context switch from one process to another, where are the values of the registers of the old process saved?
+The old process is being saved in the old stack.
 4. What are the 6 possible states of a process?
 Also, give a brief phrase describing the purpose of each state.
 	1. Running : The process is currently executing
 	2. Embryo : The new process is being created